Fragmented deformations of primitive multiple curves: Reducible reduced deformations of primitive multiples curves

-Let \m{(S,P)} be a germ of smooth curve and \m{t\in\ko_{S,P}} a generator of the maximal ideal.
+Let \m{(S,P)} be the germ of a smooth curve and \m{t\in\ko_{S,P}} a generator of the maximal ideal.
 Let \m{n>0} be an integer and \m{Y=C_n} a projective primitive multiple curve of multiplicity $n$, with underlying smooth curve $C$.
-We note $g$ the genus of $C$ and $L$ the line bundle on $C$ associated to \m{C_n}.
+We denote by $g$ the genus of $C$ and $L$ the line bundle on $C$ associated to \m{C_n}.

 Let \m{\pi:\kc\to S} be a reducible deformation of length $k$ of \m{C_n}.
 Let \m{Z_1,\ldots,Z_k} be the closed subvarieties of \m{\pi^{-1}(S\backslash\lbrace P\rbrace)} such that for every \m{s\in S\backslash\lbrace P\rbrace}, \m{Z_{1s},\ldots,Z_{ks}} are the irreducible components of \m{\kc_s} (cf. prop. \ref{compconn3}).